will-gibson/python-projects/README.md

-A collection of practice projects while learning Swift.
+A collection of practice projects while learning Python.

 -Will Gibson